Redefining employee satisfaction

 |Recognition||Does the leader provide the appropriate consequences to improve and maintain high performance in the work unit?|

 |Support||Does the leader show a concern for the development of employees and provide support and coaching to improve individual performance and abilities?|

-We used the same multiple regression technique to determine the relationship between leadership practices and employee fulfillment that we used to determine the relationship between fulfillment and performance.
-The overall result of this analysis is shown in the following graph, along with the fulfillment-performance results shown earlier.
-There is a very strong relationship (R = .83) between leadership practices and the Fulfillment Satisfaction of the employees.
+We used the same multiple regression technique to determine the relationship between leadership practices and employee fulfilment that we used to determine the relationship between fulfilment and performance.
+The overall result of this analysis is shown in the following graph, along with the fulfilment-performance results shown earlier.
+There is a very strong relationship (R = .83) between leadership practices and the Fulfilment Satisfaction of the employees.